AlexisNavarro/Data-structures-python/README.md

 # Data-structures-python
-Demonstrating my proficiency in using Data structures in python
+The purpose of this repository is to demonstrate my knowldge and implementation over data structures while using python as my programming language.

 # Data structures in this repository as of 4/17/2023
 * Arrays